superchris/codebeam_2024/index.md

 ---

-# Other things Orb can do
+# Things Orb can do
 - Mutable globals (eww?)
 - Loops and conditionals
 - Memory allocation